ZeroSum24/Automated_Financial_Calculator/README.md

 ### Dependencies

 * Postgres Database
+* Python3
 * PyPI modules (listed in requirements.txt)

 To install a Postgres database please follow the installation instructions listed given [here](https://www.postgresql.org/docs/9.3/tutorial-install.html).

 The PyPI modules can be installed using pip by `pip3 install -r requirements.txt`.
 The use of a virtual environment for managing the project's dependencies is recommended.
+To help with the project pathing, the project can be installed as a PyPI package too: run `pip3 install .` in the root directory of the project.

 ## Future work